Freedom Caucus: Membership

-The map shows districts represented by Freedom Caucus members as of April 2025.
+Map of the districts of current members of the House Freedom Caucus.

 Membership policy

-The House Freedom Caucus does not disclose the names of its members and membership is by invitation only.
+The House Freedom Caucus historically did not disclose its members' names, and membership was by invitation only.
 The New York Times wrote in October 2015 that the caucus usually meets "in the basement of a local pub rather than at the Capitol."
 The caucus acts as a bloc, with decisions that are supported by 80 percent made binding on all of its members, which has strengthened its influence among House Republicans.
+As of 2026, the caucus and its affiliated political action committee publish a list of members and endorsed candidates on their official websites.

-Historical membership
+Electoral results

-As the HFC does not publicize a full membership list, the known number of members at the start of each electoral cycle is listed below.
+Historically, the House Freedom Caucus did not publicly publish a full membership list, and membership figures were compiled from reliable reporting.
+The known number of members at the start of each electoral cycle is listed below.